apache/cassandra-java-driver/upgrade_guide/README.md

     Also, note that the connection pool for protocol v3 can now be configured to use multiple connections.
 See [this page](../features/pooling) for more information.

+3. `MappingManager(Session)` will now force the initialization of the `Session` if needed.
+This is a change from 2.1.6, where if you gave it an uninitialized session (created with `Cluster#newSession()` instead of `Cluster#connect()`), it would only initialize it on the first request.

+    If this is a problem for you, `MappingManager(Session, boolean)` preserves the previous behavior (see the API docs for more details).

+Merged from 2.0.11:

+4. The `DefaultRetryPolicy`'s behaviour has changed in the case of an Unavailable exception received from a request.
+The new behaviour will cause the driver to process a Retry on a different node at most once, otherwise an exception will be thrown.
+This change makes sense in the case where the node tried initially for the request happens to be isolated from the rest of the cluster (e.g. because of a network partition) but can still answer to the client normally.
+   In this case, trying another node has a chance of success.
+   The previous behaviour was to always throw an exception.
+5. A `BuiltStatement` is now considered non-idempotent whenever a `fcall()` or `raw()` is used to build a value to be inserted in the database.
+   If you know that the CQL functions or expressions are safe, use `setIdempotent(true)` on the statement.

 ### 2.1.6